jayantkhanna1/medically-project/README.md

 <br>
 <hr>

-- Next notable feature on my site is add comment press on persons pic to view their comment you can also add your own comment
+- Next notable feature on Home page is 'Comments section' press on persons pic to view their comment you can also add your own comment
-- You can also book an appointment from this page and se it on login page
+- You can also book an appointment from this page and see it on login page
 - Rest all, is just front end work to make site look presentatble

 ## About us page